Mark Elliott (musician): Cordell

 In the summer of 2008 Mark was commissioned by the TN State Parks and the Friends of Cordell Hull State Park to write the song "Cordell" and produce a CD about the life and times of the famous TN statesman, Cordell Hull.
 That CD continues to be used in Tennessee schools as well as United Nations educational programs.

 Good Life

 In the fall of 2008 Elliott released his CD Good Life including a song by the late Chicago troubadour Tom Dundee as well as Wake-Up, written for Barack Obama's 2008 US presidential campaign and used in rallies and fundraisers in the last months of that campaign.

 The Sons of Starmount - Companion EP Vol 1

 Released spring 2019 – This five-song EP of original songs written from the new Mark Elliott Memoir, The Sons of Starmount was produced and recorded as if it were released in 1977 (the year the story takes place.)
 Vol 1 represents the 70's singer-songwriter version of the companion EP.

 Recent Work – Runaway Home

-Mark is now singing in the Nashville, Americana trio called Runaway Home.
-Runaway Home is a Panoramic-Americana band founded by two intrepid dreamers and schemers who share a love for music and the places it takes us all.
-Mark Elliott and Gary Culley are more than just members of a popular traveling band.
-They are avid outdoorsmen and, lovers of all things wild.
-This album sums up their 26-year friendship in music and wilderness.
-It rings with every valley they have camped in, flows with every river they have kayaked and canoed down, and soars with every mountain they have summited.
-Moreover, of course, this set of music echoes from every stage they have played together over the last quarter century.
-Gotta Get Outside has thirteen new and old songs written about, and in many cases, within, the wilderness Runaway Home so loves.
-The album will also be a jumping off point for the band to begin turning their music into action, protecting what is near and dear - nature.
-The band is actively touring.
+Mark is now the vocalist of Nashville trio Runaway Home.

 Mark Elliott and Runaway Home are endorsed by Elixir Strings and Taylor Guitars.
 He owns and manages the Cub Creek recording studio.